apphud/ApphudSDK/agent_docs/architecture.md

 more needs to happen and an error when the transaction must stay unfinished:

 - error if `submittingTransaction == String(transaction.id)` (already in flight);
-- nil if `isAlreadyTracked` (current user has the same product with a purchase date within 2 s, or the same original transaction id) or the id is in `lastUploadedTransactions` (UserDefaults `ApphudLastUploadedTransactionsSK2`);
+- nil if `isAlreadyTracked` (the current user already has the same product id with either a purchase date within 2 s or the same original transaction id — the product id must match in both cases) or the id is in `lastUploadedTransactions` (UserDefaults `ApphudLastUploadedTransactionsSK2`);
 - nil if inactive (auto-renewable: expired, revoked or upgraded; others: revoked);
 - otherwise fetch the SK2 `Product` for `product_info`, `appStoreReceipt()` (refreshes